 4.5.4 Dilation

-Erosion Figure 4.12 shows a prefect of reduces noise but there are some pupil data is reduces.
-Figure 4.15 shows the result of dilation that is to overcome the results after erosion to fulfill back the missing part of pupil.
+Figure 4.12 shows a prefect image after erosion which has successfully reduce the image noise but there are some pupil data that is missing.
+Figure 4.15 shows the result of dilation used to compensate the missing pupil data after the erosion process..